GasanaJr/hello-world-frontendV1.1/README.md

 ````

 ### User Profile Management
 The Platform allows users to update their profiles allowing them to put their skills and interests hence allowing them to have access to Job opportunities.
+This section also allows admins to remove or grant access to instructors on the platform.

 ## Usage